DIPlib/diplib/changelogs/diplib_next.md

   Now an empty view can be generated again, but when cast to an image, a raw image is generated.

 - Equality comparison of `dip::PixelSize` objects was documented to use a tolerance, but it wasn't using one.

+- `dip::ImageReadTIFF()`, `dip::ImageReadJPEG()` and `dip::ImageReadNPY()` would replace the extension of the given
+  file name instead of simply appending an appropriate extension, as described in the documentation.

 ### Updated dependencies